Sam-Belliveau/ece-4760-final-project/index.md

     The lag $k_{\text{max}}$ at which the cross-correlation sequence $r_{xy}[k]$ reaches its maximum value corresponds to the estimated time delay in samples:
     $$k_{\text{max}} = \underset{k}{\text{argmax}} \{r_{xy}[k]\}$$

 On board the Pico, the FFT module requires a fair bit of compute in terms of memory and cycle time.
+Additionally, for a 3-microphone setup, 3 forward and 3 inverse FFTs are required, dramatically increasing the computational load.
 One of the innovations of our project is to remove the need for the calculation of the FFT prior to taking the cross-correlation.
 So while these approaches operate in the frequency domain, we operate on the sampled microphone power level readings.

 ### Cross Correlation
 The cross correlation calculation makes up the core of our algorithm.
 Cross‑correlation is a sliding inner‑product that quantifies the similarity between two signals as one is shifted in time.
 The cross correlation operation is defined as